BassT23/Proxmox/README.md

 ### What does the script do:
 - The script make system updates with apt/dnf/pacman/apk or yum on all nodes/LXCs and VMs (if VMs prepared for that)
 - Before the LXC/VM update start, there will be made a snapshot.
-This can be disabled in `update.conf`
+This can be ensabled in `update.conf`
-- After that it makes an little cleaning (like `apt autoremove`)
+- After the update it makes an little cleaning (like `apt autoremove`)
 - If the script detects "extra" installations, it could update this also. (look in config file, for this)

 ##